torvalds/linux/Documentation/filesystems/path-lookup.rst

 This will become more important next time when we examine RCU-walk which is particularly sensitive to delays.

-RCU-walk - faster pathname lookup in Linux
+RCU-walk - faster pathname lookup in GNU/Linux
 ==========================================

-RCU-walk is another algorithm for performing pathname lookup in Linux.
+RCU-walk is another algorithm for performing pathname lookup in GNU/Linux.
 It is in many ways similar to REF-walk and the two share quite a bit of code.
 The significant difference in RCU-walk is how it allows for the possibility of concurrent access.